aseldawy/CS167/Labs/Lab9/CS167-Lab9.md

 In this part, we will build a model that estimates the sentiment (positive/negative) of textual data based on labeled data.
 To activate this part of the code, set the command line arguments to: `sentiment.csv`

-1. Open the file `sentiment.csv` in a text editor and go through it to see some examples of the data.
+1. Decompress the file you downloaded, and open the file `sentiment.csv` in a text editor and go through it to see some examples of the data.
 For your reference, the first few lines are included below.

     |                text|sentiment|
     |--------------------|---------|